-Shopify vs. BigCommerce vs. WooCommerce: Which Online Store is Right For You?
+WooCommerce vs. Shopify vs. BigCommerce: Which Online Store is Right For You?
+[2020 Updated]

 Between SEO and scalability, add-ons and plugins, drag-and-drop editing versus full-on customization, there's a lot to consider when selecting an e-commerce platform for your online store.

-Here, we'll look at three of the leading e-commerce platforms in today's market, Shopify, WooCommerce, and BigCommerce.
+Here, we'll look at three of the leading e-commerce platforms in today's market and compare which one you should be using for your own store.

 Shopify is one of the best-known e-commerce platforms there is and has a reputation for being an easy, all-in-one solution.
 Users of all technical abilities can select a theme, add products, and be up and running in no time.